cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 ## 4.1 &nbsp; Introduction

-This section provides instructions on entering data in the loan/application register for HMDA data collected in 2023.
+This section provides instructions on entering data in the loan/application register for HMDA data collected in 2021.
 This document is not a substitute for Regulation C. Refer to Regulation C for a complete explanation of the reporting requirement for each data field.

 Data fields are presented in the order they are recorded in the loan/application register.
-Data fields are identified by the corresponding 2023 File Specifications table and data field number, followed by the Regulation C paragraph containing the relevant reporting requirements.
-For example, (1-2) [Paragraph 5(a)(3)(i)](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/5/#a-3-i) refers to the data field listed in table 1, data field 2 in the 2023 File Specifications document, and the reporting requirement found at 12 CFR § 1003.5(a)(3)(i).
+Data fields are identified by the corresponding 2021 File Specifications table and data field number, followed by the Regulation C paragraph containing the relevant reporting requirements.
+For example, (1-2)[Paragraph 5(a)(3)(i)](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/5/#a-3-i) refers to the data field listed in table 1, data field 2 in the 2021 File Specifications document, and the reporting requirement found at 12 CFR - 1003.5(a)(3)(i).
 The blue underlined words provide hyperlinks to the referenced Regulation C paragraph.

 ## 4.2 &nbsp; Data format and itemization